Iloprost

 How is iloprost given?

-Iloprost is usually given gradually and the rate of infusion can be changed if side effects occur.
+Iloprost is usually given gradually, and the rate of infusion can be changed if side effects occur.

 What is the dosage?

-For infusions the dose is based on the person’s weight, so each person's dose may be different.
+For infusions, the dose is based on the person’s weight, so each person's dose may be different.

 Can other medicines be taken with iloprost?

-Iloprost can increase the risk of bleeding by inhibiting the function of platelets.
+Iloprost can increase the risk of bleeding by reducing the function of platelets.
 Patients taking blood thinning agents such as warfarin or other inhibitors of platelet function will need to discuss their use prior to infusion.

 Are there any side effects?